thomasgeissl/ofPackageManager/README.md

 ofPackageManager also accepts json commands, this can be useful if you wanna integrate it into another application.
 It is documented [here](https://github.com/thomasgeissl/ofPackageManager/blob/master/docs/json.md).

-## Known issues

-- The version of the project generator bundled with 0.10.1 does not support comments in the addons.make file.
-It is fixed on github, the version included in the nightly builds should work.

 ## License

 This software is distributed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).